 These influencers can bring in new customers and help recapture buyers who may have lost their trust and connection with a brand.
 But remember: when using influencers for B2B marketing, the goal should not be short-term.
 Influencer relationships should be built for the long haul, as is the goal of any successful partnership.
 Besides, consumers these days can sniff out a one-off marketing ploy from a mile away.

 Now that we’ve cleared up influencer marketing is not B2C exclusive, let’s talk about how this tactic differs when implementing it authentically in the B2B world.
 The keyword here is authenticity.

-Micro-influencers (5,000 to 10,000 followers) or even nano-influencers (1,000 to 5,000 followers) can be more effective and cost-efficient than macro influencers (100,000+ followers).
+Micro-influencers (10,000 to 50,000 followers) or even nano-influencers (under 10,000 followers) can be more effective and cost-efficient than macro-influencers (150,000+ followers) or mega-influencers (500,000+ followers).
 While influencers with large followings are attractive from a numbers standpoint, it’s essential that your audience truly connects and resonates with their content.
 Oftentimes in B2B, audiences tend to trust influencers with smaller followings more as they feel they’re less likely to share biased content just for brand deals.
 Ultimately, B2B influencer programs are less about selling products and more about creating brand relationships with past and potential customers.

 B2B brands working with influencers should think of them more as a partner.
 After all, most influencers working in the B2B realm need to be subject matter experts to gain the following that make them successful influencers.

 Every year, EPIC team members attend the Turf and Ornamental Communicators Association (TOCA) annual conference, which brings marketers, publishers, and manufacturers in the professional golf, lawn, and landscape industry together to talk about challenges and trends.
 Last year, an influencer panel brought together three well-known influencers in the green space.